jrnold/cv/Arnold_Jeffrey_CV.md

 # Conference Presentations

-- 2015 Meeting of the Peace Science Society, Philadelphia, PA, October 9, 2014.
+- 2015 Meeting of the Peace Science Society, Oxford, MS, November 12, 2015.
 The American Civil War and International Relations workshop.
 - 2014 Meeting of the Peace Science Society, Philadelphia, PA, October 9, 2014.
 Empirical Implications of the Bargaining Model workshop.
 - Annual Meeting of the American Political Science Association, Chicago, IL, August 30, 2013.
 - PolMeth XXX, Charlottesville, VA, July 18, 2013.
 "Modeling Changepoints by Time-Varying Parameters and Sparse Priors" (poster)